HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 The first triple pattern requires that the item be an instance of sculpture.
 The second triple pattern requires that the item be part of the Vanderbilt Fine Arts Gallery collection.
 If you use this method, the pattern must be saved in a plain text file and the file name provided as the value of `item_pattern_file`.
 For details see [this page](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/acquire_wikidata.md).

-I also changed the `output_file_name` to `statues_downloaded.csv` to avoid damaging the existing `statues.csv` file.
-The script will create it since it doesn't already exist.
+In the `config_wikidata.yaml` file, I also changed the `output_file_name` to `statues_downloaded.csv` to avoid damaging the existing `statues.csv` file that contains my original data on the Statue of Liberty.
+The script will create `statues_downloaded.csv` since it doesn't already exist.

 To run the `acquire_wikidata_metadata.py` script using the second configuration file, use the command: